Soviet withdrawal from Afghanistan

+Prelude

 Understanding that the Soviet Union's troublesome economic and international situation was complicated by its involvement in the Afghan War, Gorbachev "had decided to seek a withdrawal from Afghanistan and had won the support of the Politburo to do so [by October 1985]".
 He later strengthened his support base at the top level of Soviet government further by expanding the Politburo with his allies.
 To fulfill domestic and foreign expectations, Gorbachev aimed to withdraw having achieved some degree of success.
 At home, Gorbachev was forced to satisfy the hawkish military-industrial complex, military leadership, and intelligence agencies (later, Gorbachev would tell UN Envoy Diego Cordovez that the impact of the war lobby should not be overestimated; Cordovez recalls that Gorbachev's advisors were not unanimous in this pronouncement, but all agreed that disagreements with the US, Pakistan, and realities in Kabul played a bigger role in delaying withdrawal).
 Abroad, Gorbachev aimed to retain prestige in the eyes of third-world allies.
 He, like Soviet leaders before him, considered only a dignified withdrawal to be acceptable.
 This necessitated the creation of stability within Afghanistan, which the Soviet Union would attempt to accomplish until its eventual withdrawal in 1988-9.
 Three objectives were viewed by Gorbachev as conditions needed for withdrawal: internal stability, limited foreign intervention, and international recognition of the Democratic Republic of Afghanistan's Communist government.